sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 \right).
 ```

-Here, $\rho_k$ measures the distance of the vehicle from the center of the desired drift circle, while $\theta_k$ defines the corresponding tangent-heading reference geometry.
+This equation defines the geometric angle associated with the tangent direction of the desired circular path.
+It is used to construct a heading reference that is compatible with circular drifting rather than with a fixed global waypoint sequence.

 ---

-### Stage Residuals

-The stage residual includes the radial tracking residual
+The radial tracking residual is

 ```math
 r_k^{(\rho)}